-What happens during the procedure?
+What actually happens during the procedure?

-A special liquid called contrast or dye which shows up on X-ray is injected into the line.
-As the contrast is injected down the line and into your body, X-ray pictures are taken so the radiologist can check the line is in the correct place and is not blocked.
+A special liquid called contrast or dye which shows up on X-ray is injected into the tube.
+As the contrast is injected down the tube and into your body X-ray pictures are taken so the Radiologist can check the tube is in the correct place.